Water temperature in Jiangyin

 Minimum:

-As of now, in Jiangyin, the water temperature is 68.5°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
-Today's reading is 3.0°F higher than the average recorded on this particular day in recent years.
+As of now, in Jiangyin, the water temperature is 74.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.2°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
+Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 68.9°F on 2020, while the historical minimum was 60.9°F on 2019.
+The maximum temperature recorded for this date was 75.3°F on 2022, while the historical minimum was 68.5°F on 2015.

 Daily water temperature in Jiangyin